luquelab/Athena/tasks_and_roles.md

 + Check that the data associated with the study will be accessible onlin long-term.
 + Check that the codes associated with the study will be accessible onlin long-term.
 + Check that the project will be stored for long-term storage access in the lab.

+# Media specialist
+Lab memmber providing support in the dissemination of information from the lab.

+Primary: Caitlin Bartels
+Secondary: Aurora Vogel

+Tasks:
++ Keep record of current and former lab members (contact info and status).
++ Maintain and update the lab's website.
++ Coordinate the production of posts for social media.
++ Post and monitor social media.
++ Keep record of presentations in conferences and opportunities to present in conferences.
++ Coordinate with lab members to present work in conferences.